newrelic/nri-mysql/README.md

 Data is obtained by querying directly the database for its status and configuration variables to build the reported metrics and inventory.

+See our [documentation web site](https://docs.newrelic.com/docs/integrations/host-integrations/host-integrations-list/mysql-monitoring-integration) for more details.

 <!---
 See [metrics]() or [inventory]() for more details about collected data and review [dashboard]() in order to know how the data is presented.
 --->